Amit01071995/AmitDemo/README.md

 # AmitDemo
-This is my First Repository
+This is my First Repository.
+Author- Amit Chahar